Camiloarceg/holbertonschool-higher_level_programming/README.md

 - What is tuple packing
 - What is sequence unpacking
 - What is the del statement and how to use it

+## 0x05.
+Python - Exceptions ##

+- Why Python programming is awesome
+- What’s the difference between errors and exceptions
+- What are exceptions and how to use them
+- When do we need to use exceptions
+- How to correctly handle an exception
+- What’s the purpose of catching exceptions
+- How to raise a builtin exception
+- When do we need to implement a clean-up action after an exception